Kelly Kip: 1999–2000: later career

 Kelly Kip won both of his races as a five-year-old.
 The more notable of his successes was a second victory in the Bold Ruler Handicap, in which he defeated Artax and broke the track record again, with a time of 1:07.54.
 Later that season, Artax won the Breeders' Cup Sprint and was named American Champion Sprint Horse.
 Kelly Kip on the other hand, missed the remainder of the year with a hock infection.

 Kelly Kip was less successful in 2000, but showed some good form in defeat when finishing second by a head when attempting to win a third Bold Ruler Handicap.
 He won one minor race but was again sidelined for much of the year when his hock infection recurred.
 He was retired from racing after sustaining an injury in a sixth-place finish in the Forest Hills Handicap.

 Stud career

 Kelly Kip began his career as a breeding stallion at Meadowbrook at Ocala before moving to Highcliff Farm, near Delanson, New York in 2002.
 More recently, he has been based at Vinewood Farms in California.
 The most successful of his progeny has been the filly Bettarun Fast, who won the Santa Paula Stakes and the Railbird Stakes in 2006.
 He has also had some success as a sire of Quarter Horses.

 Pedigree

+Kelly Kip is inbred 4S × 4S to the stallion Intentionally, meaning that he appears twice fourth generation on the sire side of his pedigree.